-QIT Madagascar Minerals (QMM), which is 80 per cent owned by Rio Tinto and 20 per cent owned by the Government of Madagascar, owns and operates a mineral sands mining project near Fort-Dauphin on the south-eastern tip of Madagascar.
-QMM intends to extract ilmenite and zircon from heavy mineral sands over an area of about 6,000 hectares along the coast during the next 40 years.
+QIT Madagascar Minerals (QMM), which is 80 per cent owned by Rio Tinto and 20 per cent owned by the Government of Madagascar, represented by the National Office of Mines and Strategic Industries(OMNIS), owns and operates a mineral sands mining project near Fort-Dauphin on the south-eastern tip of Madagascar.

 View Larger Map

 QMM began exploring the Anosy region in the late 1980s and at the same time started preliminary social and environmental studies.
 In the mid-1990s QMM set up a full-time social and environmental programme.

 As the first large industrial development project in Madagascar, the QMM legal and financial Framework agreement was ratified by the National Assembly in 1998.
 It has subsequently served as a reference for Madagascar's Large Scale Mining Law.

 Between 1998 and 2001 QMM conducted a formal Social and Environmental Impact Assessment (SEIA), and in 2001 the Government issued an environmental permit for the Mandena mining site.

 Rio Tinto approved the mining project in August 2005, and construction started in January 2006.

 The total investment in Canada and Madagascar to complete the project was US$1.1 billion, with approximately US$940 million invested in Madagascar.

 The entire Fort-Dauphin deposit contains nearly 70 million tons of ilmenite, approximately 10 per cent of the world market.
 The ilmenite mined in Madagascar contains 60 per cent titanium dioxide, making it a higher quality than most other global sources.
 QMM intends to extract ilmenite and zircon from heavy mineral sands over an area of about 6,000 hectares along the coast for the life of the mine, projected as 40 years from first production.